Summer 2022 Issue #20

-Welcome to the eighth issue of The Simpsonian Muse.
-I am your scribe, Martha Seif Simpson, Author and Children's Librarian.
+Welcome to the twentieth issue of The Simpsonian Muse.
+I am your scribe, Martha Seif Simpson, Author and retired Children's Librarian.
 As the header says, this monthly newsletter will feature:

 - News – Mine as well as other interesting tidbits

 - Views – A few photos from my world travels

 - Stuff You Can Use – A mish-mash of activities, crafts, recipes, or whatever I am excited about sharing

 If you missed the previous newsletters, you can click the button on the left sidebar on my website to catch up or click here: Newsletters

 Thanks for joining me on this adventure.
 I hope you will find something to inform and entertain you.

 I didn't post a June or July newsletter.
 So this one will cover the summer of 2022.